gtxaspec/wz_flash-helper/docs/README_build.md

 ## Overview

-wz_flash-helper uses OpenIPC kernel source.
-The compilation steps are the same as building OpenIPC kernels after the kernel config files are patched.
+wz_flash-helper uses thingino kernel source.
+The compilation steps are the same as building thingino kernels after the kernel config files are patched.

 ## ‍Prerequisites

-A Linux distro with `git`, `fakeroot`, `cpio` and other [Buildroot mandatory packages](https://buildroot.org/downloads/manual/manual.html#requirement-mandatory) installed.
-2GB free disk space is also required.
+Ubuntu 24(on a virtual machine or Linux Container) with `git`, `fakeroot`, `cpio` and other [Buildroot mandatory packages](https://buildroot.org/downloads/manual/manual.html#requirement-mandatory) installed.
+500MB free disk space is also required for each SoC that you build.

-Building with WSL2 is NOT supported.

 ## Build